Bohemian Reformation: Hussites

-After Jan Hus was burnt at the stake, the Bohemian Reformation started to oppose the Council of Constance and later the Pope, and became a distinctive religious movement with its own symbols (chalice), rituals (frequent communion under both kinds even for children), and martyrs (Jan Hus, Jerome of Prague).
+After Hus was burnt at the stake, the Bohemian Reformation started to oppose the Council of Constance and later the pope, and became a distinctive religious movement with its own symbols (chalice), rituals (frequent communion under both kinds even for children), and martyrs (Hus, Jerome of Prague).
 In the 1420s it constituted a consciously independent church.

-Because of the political situation the Hussites were not only a religious group but became also a political and military faction.
+Because of the political situation the Hussites were a religious group that also became a political and military faction.
 The ideological and political program shared by the Hussites at the beginning of the Hussite Wars was contained in the Four Articles of Prague, which can be summarized as: